Serengit means ‘endless plains’ in the Masai language.

 Known for its vast savannah grasslands, huge concentrations of wildlife and the spectacular Great Migration, that’s not all it offers.
 There is an array of habitats and, therefore, animal concentrations, that differ from place to place.

-So the burning question is: Which one to go to on safari?
+So the burning question is:

-Habitat & Landscapes
+Habitat & Landscapes of Serengeti & Masai Mara

 A fact that many people don’t realise is that the Serengeti ecosystem encompasses a vast range of different habitats and landscapes.
 Yes, the stretch-as-far-as-the-eye-can-see grasslands are there, but there are also acacia-dotted savannahs, hilly outcrops (or kopjes), wooded hills and riverine woodlands, all of which attract different animals.